Last Updated on November 12, 2023 by Christine Kaaloa

 First, there’s a recycle and reuse program, where anything from amenity kits to meal trays, even your blanket is re-made from recycled plastics and ethically sourced.
 The in-flight blanket they loan you is actually made from 28 plastic bottles!
 This just makes me adore them more!

 They support wildlife and Dubai desert conservation and even have a plane dedicated to reminding you about protecting wildlife and endangered species.
+Read my 30 responsible tips for ethical travelers

-Emirates Airlines Economy Class Cons
+2 Cons of Flying Emirates Airlines Economy Class

-Dubai International Airport Gate Experience
+2. Dubai International Airport Gate Experience

 If I have one complaint about Emirates Airlines, the Dubai airport gate experience would be it.
 Dubai airport is Emirates Airlines’ headquarters, so the entire wing of Terminal 3 in Dubai International airport is dedicated to it.

 The problem is you’re kept in gate limbo until 45 minutes before your flight.
-So if I just got off a 14.5-hour long flight into an 8-hour layover, (read this guide on how to choose layovers) then reason stands that I’d be exhausted.
+So if I just got off a 16-hour long flight into an 8-hour layover, (read this guide on how to choose layovers) then reason stands that I’d be exhausted.
 I wanted to go to my gate to collapse and take a nap.
 Instead, I was obsessively checking the timetable every hour to look for updates.
 I was anxious that they’d put me at a gate far away.

 Although they had comfy lounge chairs for the in-limbo passengers, it wasn’t nearly enough to accommodate every passenger, who who had to wait for their flight.
 It was continually filled with sleeping passengers.
 Instead, I was continually checking the flight timetable to see when they would list my gate!